-Concerts, both community and professional are regularly held in the church, with the Lions holding a concert on 2nd July 2016 featuring the Elizabethan Singers Alford - tickets available from the Parish Office.
+Concerts, both community and professional are regularly held in the church, with the Rotary Club holding a concert by the Skegness Silver Band at 7.30pm 9th Dec 2017.

 The organ built by Rushworth and Draper is recognised as one of the best in the country but it is in need of extensive repairs.
 A recent grant of £1,500 has been received towards the repairs of an estimated £14,000.